Rootio Radio Station

 Does the device has capabilities to manage content remotly/through the Internet?
 If yes, specify the technology (Internet, GSM, etc)

-While guidance on antenna assemble procedures are available here, guidance on “radio in a bucket” assemble procedures are yet to be published.
+While guidance on antenna assemble procedures is available here, guidance on “radio in a bucket” assemble procedures are yet to be published.

 Technical support is provided by Rootio.
 Email: email@example.com.